-The school day starts at 8.50am and ends at 3.20pm for all children and includes a daily act of worship and two breaks of 15 and 10 minutes respectively.
+The school day starts at 8.50am and ends at 3.20pm for all children and includes a daily act of worship and a morning break of 15 minutes.
+Class teachers can decide whether they also need a short afternoon break or not.